Call for Proposals

 - Through the app, the AES allows:

-- Workshop attendees to “like” questions increasing their priority.
+- Attendees to “like” questions increasing their priority.

 - Several files are available to help you understand and use the AES and help you decide whether you would like to utilize the AES during your workshop.